solid-contrib/information/decision-making-processes.md

 * Ruben Verborgh
 * Justin Bingham

 The Solid Team assume [defined roles](https://github.com/solid/information/blob/master/solid-team.md) required to achieve the Solid project's goals, especially those that require a high level of trust.
-The defined [roles and responsibilities](https://github.com/solid/information/blob/master/solid-team.md) as well as indiviudals apointed were defined by open suggestions by anyone on a Github pull request which were ultimately approved by the Solid Leader, Tim Berners-Lee.
+The defined [roles and responsibilities](https://github.com/solid/information/blob/master/solid-team.md) as well as individuals appointed were defined by open suggestions by anyone on a Github pull request which were ultimately approved by the Solid Leader, Tim Berners-Lee.

 ## Mandate
 The Solid team shall work to: